microtron-workstation/microtron/README.md

 After the command has completed, you can verify the installation by entering `microtron` into the console.
 If everything went according to plan, you should be greeted by the coordinator setting up an empty project and waiting for modules to connect.

 ### Compile and run locally

-Use the following commands to compile and run the program without installing it onto your system right away.
-This is probably the right way to go if you're just trying out the application or hacking on the codebase a bit.
+Alternatively, you can use the following commands to compile and run the program without installing it onto your system right away.
+This is probably the right way to go if you just want to have a look at the application or hack on the codebase a bit.

 ```
 cargo run                    # Compile development build